 Eligible participants use dedicated TSA Pre✓™ lanes at participating airports for screening benefits which could include no longer removing the following items:

 - 3-1-1 compliant bag from carry-on

 - Light outerwear/jacket

 As of right now only a few airlines are set up to use this service at approximately 97 airports.
 They are as follow:

 - Hawaiian Airlines

 - Virgin America

 How do you sign up?
-Initially, Alaska Airlines, American Airlines, Delta Air Lines, United Airlines and US Airways will invite some of their frequent flyers, based on TSA criteria, to opt-in through the airline’s system.
+Initially, Alaska Airlines, American Airlines, Delta Air Lines and United Airlines will invite some of their frequent flyers, based on TSA criteria, to opt-in through the airline’s system.
 Participating airlines have contacted eligible frequent travelers with an invitation to opt-in.
 Once the passenger opts in, the airline identifies the individual as a participant when submitting the passenger reservation information to TSA’s Secure Flight system.
 Later this year, Hawaiian Airlines and Virgin America plan to invite eligible frequent fliers to opt-in to TSA Pre✓™, so what that means is that at this time Hawaiian and Virgin America passengers who are enrolled in a CBP Trusted Traveler program or have a Known Traveler Number are eligible to participate.

 Don’t have membership with any of these carriers, don’t fret.
 TSA is announcing plans to implement a TSA Pre✓™ application process.
 The TSA Pre✓™ fee-based application process will allow U.S. citizens the opportunity to apply for expedited screening without a passport.